joshukraine/ofreport.com/content/articles/2023-03-12-an-invitation-to-africa.md

 caption: >
   God is opening the door for the French translation of *Bible First* to reach West Africa!
 preview: >
   It’s not every day you have a Zoom meeting with a missionary in West Africa.
-Early this year, Joshua had just that opportunity.
-A rousing planning meeting was held with 3 other men: Nate, a missionary to Africa, David, a young man familiar with our *Bible First* lessons and excited about evangelism, and our teammate, Nathan Day.
-Their mission: to bring *Bible First Online* to West Africa.
 tags:
 - ukraine
 - ministry
 - family
 ---

 It’s not every day you have a Zoom meeting with a missionary in West Africa.

 Early this year, Joshua had just that opportunity.
 A rousing planning meeting was held with 3 other men: Nate, a missionary to Africa, David, a young man familiar with our *Bible First* lessons and excited about evangelism, and our teammate, Nathan Day.
 Their mission: to bring *Bible First Online* to West Africa.

 Nate, who is on the ground in West Africa, is coordinating a spring outreach along with David and other friends in the U.S. These men believe that *Bible First Online* could be an effective tool for them to communicate the gospel.
 They first hope to use Facebook ads to find interested readers for *Good and Evil*.
 Then, to those who click on the ad and read a full chapter of *Good and Evil*, they would like to extend an invitation to *Bible First*.